raspberrypilearning/noobs-install/elcapitan.md

   ![DOS](images/osx/3_dos.png)

-7. When the format has completed click on *Done*.
+7. When the format has completed, click on *Done*.

   ![Format](images/osx/4_format.png)